mgblackwater/stevekinney.net/content/courses/testing/testing-hooks-in-react.md

 }
 ```

 Now the hook also tracks productivity based on cups of coffee consumed.
-Alright, new tests coming right up:
+New tests coming right up:

 ```javascript
 describe('useCoffeeCounter', () => {